isomerpages/mccy-ncov/pages/share-content.md

 ### Download the SG United Logo
 ![SG United Logo](/images/SGUnited4.png)

-SGUnited is a rallying call to all Singaporeans to work together, and be confident that we will overcome the challenges arising from COVID-19.
+SG United is a rallying call to all Singaporeans to work together, and be confident that we will overcome the challenges arising from COVID-19.

-The SGUnited logo is free for download and use, but is governed by the guidelines enclosed in the download pack.
+The SG United logo is free for download and use, but is governed by the guidelines enclosed in the download pack.

 **[Click here to download the SG United Logo pack](/media/SGUnited-Logo-Download.zip)**